-VEAP’s indoor pantry shopping is currently only available on Wednesdays from 9 a.m. – 4 p.m.
+VEAP’s indoor pantry shopping is currently available on Mondays, Tuesdays and Wednesdays from 9 a.m. – 4 p.m.
 Starting April 1, 2022, face mask usage will shift subject to community transmission levels of COVID-19.
 For visits any other day of the week, we utilize a food drive-through where visitors receive pre-packaged bags of fresh and shelf-stable food.

 To comply with state health guidelines, VEAP:

 - Suspended ride services to and from the pantry.
 Food delivery is available to seniors, participants with disabilities, as well as anyone who lives in our service area and is unable to find transportation.